nathankrishnan/data_visualization/README.md

-Data Visualization Project
+# Data Visualization Project

-Parse .csv file and graph
+Project for learning how to parse data from a CSV and plot it with matplotlib.

+Project dependencies:
+- Python 2.X
+- matplotlib
+- numpy
+- geojson